o-ran-sc/pti-rtp/docs/developer-guide.rst

 If all go well, you will get the ISO image in:
 ${WORKSPACE}/prj_oran_inf_anaconda/tmp-glibc/deploy/images/intel-corei7-64/inf-image-aio-installer-intel-corei7-64.iso

-3. (Optional) Use wrapper script build_oran.sh to setup build env and build the lagecy x86 image
+3. (Optional, will be obsoleted in F release) Use wrapper script build_oran.sh to setup build env and build the lagecy x86 image
 ------------------------------------------------------------------------------------------------

 Note: The lagecy image is the Kubernetes Cluster image as the same one in Amber (1.0) release.